 If you can't wait to share the honeymoon feeling of spring in your garden then HONEYMOON® helleborus is a plant you must absolutely own.
 Did the ground hog see his shadow?
-It doesn't matter - helebores grow and bloom in late winter just to make you feel special.
-Was the DJ at your wedding a bust? don't worry HONEYMOON® Mix is a compilation of helebores greatest hits.
+It doesn't matter - hellebores grow and bloom in late winter just to make you feel special.
+Was the DJ at your wedding a bust? don't worry HONEYMOON® Mix is a compilation of hellebores greatest hits.

 |Bloom Color:||Colors in the mix include apricot, black, mauve purple, white, yellow, wine red, and pink|

 |Mature Height:||18 to 24 inches|

 |Plant Spacing:||9 to 10 inches|

 |Planting Depth:||Crown level with the soil line|